jsribar/MathematicalExpressionEvaluator/README.md

 // ...
 ```

-__Note__: If name of identifier is already used for existing function or constant, parser throws <code>IdentifierException</code>.
+__Note__: If name of identifier is already used for existing function or constant, parser throws `IdentifierException`.

 ### Using multiple variables
-To evaluate expression with multiple variables, variable identifiers must be passed to the <code>Parser</code> as a collection of strings.
-Actual values of variables for a given context must be passed to the <code>Evaluate</code> method as a collection of <code>string</code> - <code>double</code> tuples, with variable identifiers and corresponding values.
+To evaluate expression with multiple variables, variable identifiers must be passed to the `Parser` as a collection of strings.
+Actual values of variables for a given context must be passed to the `Evaluate` method as a collection of `string` - `double` tuples, with variable identifiers and corresponding values.

 ```csharp
 // Use 'x' and 'y' identifiers: